CF-Hyett/My-Compound-interest-calculator-/README.md

 # My Compound interest calculator
-This is a Python script for a compound interest calculator that takes in:
+This is a simple Python script for a CLI based compound interest calculator that takes in:
 - Principal amount
 - Interest rate
 - Number of times a year that the sum compounds